Reducing Plastic Waste

 The trial sought to develop and test the feasibility of an ‘offset connection agreement’, which would enable generation customers to connect to the grid on the basis that they could change the pattern of local demand on the network to offset the power generated.
 It would be based on the timed alternative connection agreement but would give the developer the opportunity to shift local demand to the time of peak output from their generation.

 The incentive for customers to shift their demand to the middle of the day was provided by a time of use tariff – the Sunshine Tariff – which provided cheap electricity between 10:00-16:00 from April to September.

-Several reports have been published, or are underway.
+Several reports have been published.
 Click to download.

 - Sunshine Tariff Summary Report (February 2017)

 - Sunshine Tariff The Customer Response (January 2017)